electricimp/AzureIoTHub/examples/README.md

 This example:
 - computes the Device Symmetric Key using the provided Group Key
-- automatically registers the device (if not registered yet) in IoT Central via the Device Provisioning Service using the provided Scope ID, Registration ID and computed Device Symmetric Key
+- automatically registers the device (if not registered yet) in Azure IoT Hub via IoT Central / Device Provisioning Service using the provided Scope ID, Registration ID and computed Device Symmetric Key
-- connects the device to Azure IoT Hub using an automatically obtained Device Connection String
+- connects the device to Azure IoT Hub using the Device Connection String obtained after the registration
 - enables Twin functionality
 - receives Settings updates from IoT Central (it is just an update of Desired properties)
 - confirms Settings updates by updating Reported properties